-The project is at in the early development stage.
-Work underway includes wind resource monitoring, cultural heritage surveys with Traditional Owner groups, preliminary ecology and environmental surveys, technical studies for electrical and civil design, grid connection studies, and consultation with the community and local stakeholders.
+The project is in the early development stage.
+Work underway includes wind resource monitoring, cultural heritage surveys with Traditional Owner groups, ecology surveys, technical studies for electrical and civil design, grid connection studies, and consultation with the community and local stakeholders.